openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model_General.md

   --generate_deprecated_IR_V7
                         Force to generate old deprecated IR V7 with layers from old IR specification.
-  --static_shape        Enables `ShapeOf` operation with all children folding to `Constant`.
-                        This option makes model not reshapable in Inference Engine --disable_weights_compression
+  --static_shape        Enables IR generation for fixed input shape (folding
+                        `ShapeOf` operations and shape-calculating sub-graphs
+                        to `Constant`).
+Changing model input shape using Inference Engine API in runtime may fail for such an IR.
+  --disable_weights_compression
                         Disable compression and store weights with original precision.